This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 expo-notifications provides an API to fetch push notification tokens and to present, schedule, receive and respond to notifications.

 Push notifications (remote notifications) functionality provided by expo-notifications is unavailable in Expo Go from SDK 53.
 A development build is required to use push notifications.
-Scheduled notifications (local notifications) remain available in Expo Go.
+Local notifications (in-app notifications) remain available in Expo Go.

 Features